eclipse/xtext/Builds.md

    * Set `xtend-maven-plugin-version` property in `releng/org.eclipse.xtend.tycho.parent/pom.xml` to the used Xtend compiler version.
 9. xtext-umbrella
    * Replace all occurrences of the previous version with the next version.

+### GitHub Milestones

+We use GitHub milestones to communicate when bug fixes and new features will be available and to generate a list of resolved issues for the release notes.

+When a major or minor release is done, the corresponding GitHub milestone should be closed.
+If there are open issues left in that milestone, they should be removed from it or assigned to another milestone.
+Afterwards two new milestones should be created: one for the next major/minor release and one for the next service release.
+The due date should be set to a preliminary date if no date has been chosen yet.

+When a service release is done, its milestone should be closed.
+A new milestone should be created if it is likely that another service release will be done.